Faculty and Staff Directory

 Modern Britain, imperialism and colonialism, violence and humanitarianism in liberal empires, global and transnational history.

 HIST 102: Western Civilization since 1500 (online)

 HIST 410 (to be revised to HIST 435 or 423): European Urban History

-An Empire of Camps: British Imperialism and the Concentration of Civilians (Book manuscript in progress)
+An Empire of Camps: British Imperialism and the Concentration of Civilians (University of California Press, 2017)

 “The Birth of the Concentration Camp?
 British Imperialism and the Origins of Modern Detention,” in Perspectives on Europe, Fall, 2013.